niranjan-mukesh/niranjan-mukesh.github.io/_projects/1_project.md

 On Earth, transfusions rely on gravity to drive fluid flow.
 In microgravity, this assumption breaks down entirely.
 Our system addresses this through a peristaltic pump, ePTFE bubble trap, and ultrasonic sensors to safely deliver rehydrated freeze-dried blood product at controlled flow rates of 100-250 mL/hr with ±5% accuracy.

-I was responsible for the peristaltic pump trade study, pump assembly design in Fusion 360, and Arduino-based brushless DC motor control software.

 The system was presented to NASA engineers and industry professionals at Marshall Space Flight Center in Huntsville, Alabama.

 <div class="row">